Our goal is to serve you by getting your children to their destination in a way that is safe, efficient and friendly for students, parents, and staff.

-Follow us on facebook by clicking on the icon.
-Like us on Facebook
+Follow us on Facebook: Like us on Facebook

 Vicksburg Community Schools Transportation Guidelines